16 Visualizing univariate distributions

 Sometimes, you will encounter values that fall outside of the lower and/or upper adjacent values; such values are often referred to as outliers.

 Not all boxplots are created equal.
 There are many different ways in which quantiles can be defined.
 For example, some will compute a quantile as \(( i - 0.5) / n\) where \(i\) is the nth element of the batch of data and \(n\) is the total number of elements in that batch.
-This is the method implemented by Bill Cleveland and we will refer to this method as Cleveland’s quantile method.
-This also happens to be the method implemented by the base’s boxplot function; this explains its different boxplot output compared to geom_boxplot in our working example:
+This is the method implemented by the base R’s boxplot function; this explains its different boxplot output compared to geom_boxplot in our working example:

 boxplot(a, horizontal = TRUE)

 If you wish to implement different quantile methods in ggplot, you will need to create a custom function.
-For example, if you wish to adopt Cleveland’s quantile method (type = 5 in the quantile function) type the following:
+For example, if you wish to adopt quantile method referenced in the previous section, (type = 5 in the quantile function) type the following:

 # Function to extract quantiles given an f-value type (type = 5 in this example)